OK Conference Preview

 Last Season’s Champion: Byron Center

 No longer a flash in the pan, the Bulldogs are very much here to stay on the statewide stage.
 Byron Center has won five consecutive regional championships, coming off of its second ever State Final appearance last March.
 They graduated long-standing, key contributors in three-year letterman Logan Nickolaus and four-year letterman Brady Breit.
-In their wake steps in high-flying forwards Jackson Froysland and Cade Pratt
+In their wake steps in high-flying forwards Jackson Froysland and Cade Pratt.

 Here’s where I was alluding to BC being here to stay.
 The program isn’t just producing one-off prospects like Nickolaus — who’s playing in the NAHL this season — but they’re filling those voids with another wave of top talent.
 Froysland may be the best forward in West Michigan this winter, and is highly regarded after skating with Team Michigan and the Michigan Developmental Hockey League (MDHL) this off-season.
 Pratt was also in attendance at both of those major events.
 For the Bulldogs to have a pair of top prospects returning really cements themselves as not just a top team on the west side, but in the entire state.